-At the end of the second chapter from Alice’s Adventures in Wonderland it says: “There was a Duck, and a Dodo, a Lory and an Eaglet”.
-This is a reference to the author, his friend, and Alice’s sisters: all passengers who were with Alice in the boat when the story was first told to her.
+At the end of the second chapter from Alice’s Adventures in Wonderland it says: “There was a Duck, and a Dodo, a Lory and an Eaglet, and several other curious creatures”.
+The first part of the line refers to the author, his friend, and Alice’s sisters: all passengers who were with Alice in the boat when the story was first told to her.
 Lorina is the Lorry and Edith the Eaglet.
 The Duck is Canon Robinson Duckworth.
 The Dodo was Charles Dodgson, who had a slight stutter, which made him sometimes give his name as ‘Do-do-Dodgson’.

 The proof that these last two nicknames were actually used, comes from Dodgson’s inscription in a 1886 facsimile edition of “Alice’s Adventures Under Ground”, which he dedicated to Robinson Duckworth.
 It read: “From the Dodo to the Duck”.

-The individuals in this party represent the participants in an episode entered in Carroll’s diary on June 17, 1862.
-Carroll took his sisters, Fanny and Elizabeth, and his Aunt Lucy Lutwidge (the ‘other curious creatures’) on a boating expedition, along with Reverend Duckworth and the three Liddell girls.
+The ‘other curious creatures’ in this party represent the participants in an episode entered in Carroll’s diary on June 17, 1862.
+Carroll took his sisters Frances and Elizabeth, and his Aunt Lucy Lutwidge on a boating expedition, along with Reverend Duckworth and the three Liddell girls.